webplatform/docs/css/functions/hue-rotate/index.md

 [[Image:f11-mandrill.jpg|300px]]&nbsp;[[Image:f12-mandrillhuerotate.jpg|300px]]

-Specifying measurements greater than 360&deg; allows animations to cycle more than once around the color wheel.
+Specifying measurements greater than 360&deg; (or 2&pi; '''rad''') allows animations to cycle more than once around the color wheel.
 This example cycles colors three times, then returns to its original set of hues (360 &times; 3):

  @keyframes spinCycle {
      from { filter: hue-rotate(0deg)    }